megalithic/bits-and-bobs/README.markdown

 ## install

-Pre-install stuffs: You'll obviously need git installed; if you're using Mavericks, just hit up: `xcode-select --install`, click 'Install' when the dialog pops up, disco.
+Pre-install stuffs: You'll obviously need git installed; if you're using Mavericks, just hit up `xcode-select --install`, click 'Install' when the dialog pops up, disco.

 Note: if the above doesn't work to get XCode CLI Tools installed, you can try